jverneaut/html-to-gutenberg/docs/docs/intro.md

 ### 5. Register the generated blocks

-Add the following to your theme’s `functions.php` file or a custom plugin to automatically register the generated blocks with WordPress:
+Add this to your theme’s `functions.php` or a custom plugin:

 ```php
 add_action('init', function () {